-This is known as an 'affordability check', and it helps the lender figure out if you'll actually be able to repay the mortgage you're asking for.
+This is known as an 'affordability check'.
+It helps the lender figure out if you'll be able to repay the mortgage you're asking for.

-On a basic level, they'll look at how much money you have coming in and out of your account each month, as this is the biggest indicator of your ability to make the monthly repayments.
+On a basic level, they'll look at how much money you have coming in and out of your account each month.
+This is the biggest indicator of your ability to make monthly mortgage repayments.

-With that in mind, it's probably best to cut down on your spending a while before you plan to apply for a mortgage, as you want to show that you can comfortably afford to pay them back.
+With that in mind, it's probably best to cut down on your spending for a while before you plan to apply for a mortgage.
+You want to show that you can comfortably afford to pay them back.
 Our list of things to stop spending money on is a great place to start.

 But it goes deeper than this.
-Lenders will look at the types of things you spend money on too, with the idea being that certain spending habits can be reliable predictors of your ability to repay your mortgage.
+Lenders will look at the types of things you spend money on too.
+The idea is that certain spending habits can be reliable predictors of your ability to repay your mortgage.
 For example, regular gambling (especially with large amounts staked) can sometimes be a red flag to lenders, suggesting you may not be able to make repayments.

-In fact, a senior figure at Experian (one of the UK's biggest credit agencies) has even warned against using funny or rude payment references when transferring money to your friends.
-That cheap laugh you get from seeing "DRUGS" on your bank statement after paying your friend £5 for a takeaway could end up being very costly indeed!
+A senior figure at Experian (one of the UK's biggest credit agencies) has even warned against using funny or rude payment references when transferring money to your friends.
+That cheap laugh you get from seeing "DRUGS" on your bank statement after paying your friend £5 for a takeaway could end up being very costly!

 Research locations in more detail

-There are loads of factors to consider when deciding where to buy a house.
-So, it's a good idea to arm yourself with as much knowledge as possible to make sure you're getting the best value for money.
-And, in some cases, you may even be able to use your research as extra bargaining power.
+There are many factors to consider when deciding where to buy a house.
+That's why it's a good idea to arm yourself with as much knowledge as possible to make sure you're getting the best value for money.
+In some cases, you may even be able to use your research as extra bargaining power.

 Here's a quick list of things to think about when you're choosing where to live:

 - Look for 'up and coming' areas.
-In theory, you could end up making a serious profit on your property if/when you decide to move on in a few years time.
+In theory, you could end up making a serious profit on your property if/when you decide to move on in a few years.

 - Check out the official crime stats in the area, especially if you're looking to raise a family in the near future.